 - DRIVING: 1 hour

 My advice to you?
 Please do this hike!
-It is insanely beautiful, and honestly one of the most beautiful hikes I have ever done in my life.
+But please, read this article first to make sure you are prepared!
+This hiking trail is insanely beautiful, and honestly one of the most beautiful hikes I have ever done in my life.
 Wear good hiking boots and layers.
-Alpine poles are recommended to deal with the snowy, icy and muddy sections of the trail.
+Alpine poles are recommended to deal with the snowy, icy, and muddy sections of the trail.

 The Harding Icefield is located in Kenai Fjords National Park, and the views from any point of this hike are just incredible!
 I didn’t see many people during my hike, and you can really feel the peace and solitude of the mountains.
 But just be Bear Aware!
 I didn’t see any bears, but the day before, a solo female hiker saw a black bear just 10 ft from her.